AdminUmesh/Dev-Notes/Java/OOPS in java.md

 ## Classes
 Class is a template for objects, and an object is an instance of a class.

-- A class is defined by using the class keyword, followed by curly braces.
-- Objects of a class are created using the new keyword.

 Everything in Java is associated with classes and objects, along with its attributes and methods.